Theory test set to change in 2020 | Learner Driver News

-Theory tests in England, Scotland, Wales, and Northern Ireland are set to change from 14 April 2020.
+Taking a theory test in England, Scotland, Wales, and Northern Ireland will change from 14 April 2020.

 It has been announced by the official Government website that the theory test will include 3 multiple-choice questions based on a short video.